mderriey/mderriey.github.io/_posts/2020-07-11-connect-to-azure-sql-with-aad-and-managed-identities.md

 As previously mentioned, the connection string doesn't contain a username or a password, but an access token.

 Acquiring the token is done with the help of the [Azure.Identity NuGet package](https://www.nuget.org/packages/Azure.Identity/) through the `DefaultAzureCredential` class.
-The killer feature of that class is that it tries to acquire an access token from different sources, including:
+The killer feature of that class is, that it tries to acquire an access token from different sources, including:

 - Using credentials exposed through environment variables;
 - Using credentials of an Azure Managed Identity;